206-393-4781 (Attendance Line)

 - Attend Homework Lunch to get help with missing work

 - Attend Hang Time tutoring to get help with missing work after school

-Mondays, Tuesdays, and Fridays are Team Tutorial days at Kellogg.
+Mondays, Tuesdays, and Fridays are Roundtable days at Kellogg.
 These are the days that are set aside each week for students to see teachers for missing work, assistance with assignments, and to make up tests or labs.
-Students who are in intervention tutorial classes or in our music program will have Mondays to see teachers for missing work, homework help, and make up labs or tests.
-Monday is also the day of the week that students will be checking their grades on-line during Team Tutorial.
+Students who are in intervention Roundtable classes or in our music program will have Mondays to see teachers for missing work, homework help, and make-up labs or tests.
+Monday is also the day of the week that students will be checking their grades online during Roundtable.
 Wednesdays and Thursdays are Silent Reading days at Kellogg.
 All students are expected to have a book to read during this time.
 As part of their grade in Silent Reading, students will read one AR book and complete one AR test each semester.

 At Kellogg Middle School, regular attendance is considered essential to the learning process.
 The staff strongly recommends that vacations or other non-illness or non-emergency absences be avoided.
 When this is not possible, such absences should be pre-arranged with the school.
 To do this, write a note explaining the nature, dates, and necessity of the absence.
 If an extended absence is unavoidable, pre-arrange at least 10 days before student departure.
 The student must present this note to the attendance office.

 Most classroom learning cannot be replicated for a student who has been absent.
 While teachers will provide as much make-up as is reasonable for excused absences, with a student request upon their return, absences may cause a student to earn a lower grade.
 When absences become excessive (7 or more per trimester), the risk of a student’s grade being affected becomes greater.
 The requirement of a doctor’s note may be needed.